-Shots (also called vaccinations or immunizations) protect children from serious diseases.
+Shots (also called vaccinations or immunizations) help protect children from serious diseases.

-Getting all the shots recommended by age 2 will protect your child from dangerous diseases, including:
+Getting all the shots recommended by age 2 will help protect your child from dangerous diseases, including:

 - Whooping cough (pertussis)

 Each vaccine protects your child from different diseases.
 Vaccines usually require more than one dose (shot).
 For the best protection, your child needs every dose of each vaccine.

 It’s important for all children to get shots.

 The germs – like bacteria and viruses – that cause serious childhood diseases are still around.
 Each child who isn’t vaccinated gives those germs a chance to spread to other children.

 When does my child need shots?

 Shots work best when children get them at certain ages.
 Doctors follow a schedule of shots that begins at birth.